-In order for preliminary expenditure to qualify as a deduction under section 11A(1) it must be incurred in preparation for the carrying on of trade.
-The word "preparation" requires an act of preparation, and that there must be a close link between the expenditure and the trade to be undertaken.
-The expenditure incurred in the Reef Estates case discussed in 4.2.2 would, probably not have qualified under section 11A(1), since it was not incurred in preparing for the trade of letting.
-Preparation for carrying on trade involves an active step - something more than just passively holding a piece of land for many years until the conditions are conducive for preparatory activities to begin.
+In order for preliminary expenditure to qualify as a deduction under section 11A(1) it must be incurred in preparation for the carrying on of a trade.
+The word "preparation" requires an act of preparation, and there must be a close link between the expenditure and the trade to be undertaken.
+The expenditure incurred in the Reef Estates case discussed in 4.2.1 would, probably not have qualified under section 11A(1), since it was not incurred in preparing for the trade of letting.
+Preparation for carrying on a trade involves an active step taken - something more than just passively holding a piece of land for many years until the conditions are conducive for preparatory activities to begin.

-4.4 The pre-trade expense would have qualified under section 11, 11B, 11D or 24J had it been incurred after the trade commenced [section 11A(1)(b)]
+4.4 Pre-trade expenses which would have qualified under section 11, 11B, 11D or 24J had they been incurred after the trade had commenced [section 11A(1)(b)]

-In order to qualify as a deduction under section 11A(1), a pre-trade expense must pass a "post-trade" test under one of a number of specified sections, namely -
+In order for any pre-trade expenditure and losses to qualify as a deduction under section 11A(1), a pre-trade expense must pass a "post-trade" test under one of a number of specified sections, namely -

-- section 11, excluding section 11(x), - section 11B (deduction for research and development), - section 11D (deduction for scientific or technological research and development), or - section 24J (incurral and accrual of interest).
+- section 11 (general deduction), excluding section 11(x); - section 11B (deduction for research and development); - section 11D (deduction for scientific or technological research and development); or - section 24J (incurral and accrual of interest).